PoC-dev/smtp-abuse-reporting/README.md

 This is a collection of Perl scripts to automate the reporting of abusing IP addresses to the respective responsible contact address.
-I haven't found a readymade solution for my particular scenario which shows roughly 200 probes for combinations of logins and passwords on my SMTP server.
+I haven't found a readymade solution for my particular scenario which shows many probes a day for combinations of logins and passwords on my SMTP server.
 A number which increased manifold compared to January 2024.

 These probes come from many different IP addresses all over the world but use common or very similar login names.
 The pattern shown strongly suggests these are hosts which have been hijacked and part of a centrally orchestrated botnet.

 Just blocking them with Fail2Ban is not feasible.
 A given IP address probes not very frequently.
+A better approach would be to send appropriate reports to the respective abuse addresses.

 ## Description.
 The first part (script) collects log data: